 GeneCards Summary for DYRK3 Gene

 DYRK3 (Dual Specificity Tyrosine Phosphorylation Regulated Kinase 3) is a Protein Coding gene.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with DYRK3 include Neuroaspergillosis and Mental Retardation, Autosomal Dominant 7.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is DYRK2.